Bart Carny: Cultural references

+The episode's title is a reference to the American actor and comedian Art Carney.
 When Homer and Bart talk through their teeth while holding the chickens, it is a reference to Bob Hope and Bing Crosby films.
-Some of the prizes for the ring toss game are a Def Leppard mirror, a Rubik's Cube, and a Magic 8-Ball.
+Some of the prizes for the ring toss game are a Def Leppard mirror, a Rubik's Cube, and a Magic 8 Ball.
 The song being played at the end when Homer fixes his "ass groove" is "Groove Me" by King Floyd.

 The episode makes references to two past Simpsons episodes.
 Marge advises Homer not ride the Tooth Chipper roller coaster because of his quadruple bypass.
 During the family's glass-bottom boat ride, a barrel of Li'l Lisa's Patented Animal Slurry is visible on the sea floor.

 Reception

 In its original broadcast, "Bart Carny" finished 13th in ratings for the week of January 5–11, 1998, with a Nielsen rating of 11.9, equivalent to approximately 11.7 million viewing households, making it the highest rated episode of Season 9.
 It was tied with King of the Hill as the second highest-rated show on the Fox network that week, following The X-Files.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "one of the most dismally unfunny episodes ever, lifted only by the brief appearance of a talking camel and Homer's clever way of getting Cooder and Spud out of his home.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called it "one of the most dismally unfunny episodes ever, lifted only by the brief appearance of a talking camel and Homer's clever way of getting Cooder and Spud out of his home.
 Whereas most of the series' politically incorrect moments are funny and well-observed, this episode seems to be saying that fairground folk and travelers really are deeply unpleasant criminals who are both irredeemable and unworthy of help.
 Nasty-taste-in-the-mouth time."

 Isaac Mitchell-Frey of the Herald Sun described the episode as "brilliant", and highlighted it along with episodes "The Trouble with Trillions" and "The Joy of Sect" and it has been described by the other Simpsons writers in the DVD audio commentary as "criminally underrated".